neuropsychology/NeuroKit/studies/complexity_structure/README.md

 interpret the nature of the dominant sensitivities of indices groups, so that studies results can be more easily interpreted and integrated into new research and novel theories.

+## Acknowledgments

+We would like to thank the contributors of NeuroKit2, as well as the people that developed and shared open-source code which helped implementing the complexity algorithms in NeuroKit2.
+In particular, the contributors and maintainers of packages such as *nolds* (Schölzel, 2019), *AntroPy* (Vallat, 2022), *pyEntropy*, and *EntropyHub* (Flood & Grimm, 2021b).

+The study was funded partly by the Presidential Post-Doctoral Award to DM and Ministry of Education Academic Research Fund Tier 2 Grant (Project No.: MOE2019-T2-1-019) to AC.

 ## References